About the United Church of Christ

 A united and uniting church

 The United Church of Christ (UCC) was formed in 1957 by the merger of the Evangelical and Reformed Church and the General Council of Congregational Christian Churches.
 Both of these predecessor denominations had themselves come into existence through prior mergers.
-In 1931, the Christian Church, along with its Afro-Christian Convention, joined with the Congregational Churches to form the Congregational Christian Churches.
+In 1931, the Christian Church, along with the Afro-Christian Convention, joined with the Congregational Churches to form the Congregational Christian Churches.
 In 1934, the Reformed Church in the United States and the Evangelical Synod of North America united to become the Evangelical and Reformed Church.

 The UCC is a distinct and diverse community of Christians that come together as one church to join faith and action.
 We serve God in the co-creation of a just and sustainable world.
 We are a church of firsts, a church of extravagant welcome, and a church where "…they may all be one" (John 17:21).